 Following the Spring 2017 Budget, the Finance (No.2) Bill 2016/17 was published on 20 March 2017.
 The explanatory notes to the Bill are available on Gov.uk.
 HMRC collates links to supporting documents on the Bill on its site.

 Generally selected clauses from the Bill are debated by the Committee of the Whole House over two days at the start of the Bill’s Committee stage.
 The selection of clauses is set out in a programme motion, generally presented at the conclusion of the Second Reading debate.
-However, following the Prime Minister's announcement, on 18 April, of the Government's intention to call a General Election on 8 June, the House is now scheduled to complete all of the remaining stages of the Bill on Tuesday 25 April (Leader of the House Business Statement, 20 April 2017).
+However, following the Prime Minister's announcement, on 18 April, of the Government's intention to call a General Election on 8 June, the House completed all of the remaining stages of the Bill in the Commons on Tuesday 25 April (HC Deb cc1013-59).
+With cross-party support the Government removed a series of clauses from the Bill, with the intention of legislating for these at the start of the new Parliament (for a list see, Votes & Proceedings, 25 April 2017).

 It is long-standing practice for there not to be a single impact assessment on the Bill; as noted, HMRC have published tax information & impact notes on individual Budget measures.
 Similarly, given the scale and scope of the annual Finance Bill, the Library does not publish a single paper on the Bill, but briefing material relating to the clauses that were initially specified in the Government's programme motion has been published: